OpenStickCommunity/Site/latency_testing/README.md

 A copy of the optimized USB Lag sketch we use can be found [HERE](https://raw.githubusercontent.com/OpenStickCommunity/Site/main/latency_testing/usblag_optimized.ino) in our latency_testing folder directly, or can be downloaded from FeralAI's original repo [HERE](https://github.com/FeralAI/usblag_optimized?tab=readme-ov-file).
 We follow the methodology and setup outlined by inputlag.science which can be found [HERE](https://inputlag.science/controller/methodology).

-The changes in this optamized version of the USB Lag sketch are:
+The changes in this optimized version of the USB Lag sketch are:
-  * Tuned core input loop logic to reduce unnecessary overhead - Test results will be around ~0.1ms faster than the original sketch, and very close the results from the MiSTer Input Latency Tester [Link](https://github.com/misteraddons/inputlatency)
+  * Tuned core input loop logic to reduce unnecessary overhead - Test results will be around ~0.1ms faster than the original sketch, and very close to the results from the MiSTer Input Latency Tester [Link](https://github.com/misteraddons/inputlatency)
-  * See test results immediately after test by pressing =
+  * See test results immediately after the test, by pressing =

 ## Result collection methodology

 <p>
-  By default the optamized USB Lag sketch will run a series of 1,000 inputs and measure their latency.
-We have found through testing that there can be very small variances in results when comparing mutiple 1,000 input tests together.
-As such, we run the optamized USB Lag sketch 10 times in a row and average the averages of each 1,000 individual tests to come up with our average latency.
+  By default the optimized USB Lag sketch will run a series of 1,000 inputs and measure their latency.
+We have found through testing that there can be very small variances in results when comparing sets of 1,000 input tests.
+As such, we run the optimized USB Lag sketch 10 times in a row, and average the averages of each set of 1,000 individual tests, to come up with our overall average latency.
 It is important to note that we still look at the overall highest latency input as our high number, and the lowest overall low latency input as our low number.
-We do not average these two results.
+We do not average solely from these two results.
 </p>

 <p>
-  It is also important to note that these 10 runs are always conducted back-to-back.
-We do not cherry pick good runs which could lead to a deflated and unrealistic overall average latency number.
+  It is also important to note that these 10 runs of 1,000 input tests are always conducted back-to-back.
+We do not cherry pick good runs.
+Doing so could lead to a deflated and unrealistic overall average latency number.
 </p>